jsaintvanne/MyMSMSstudy/PheNoMeNal/README.md

 I'm using the Galaxy of PhenoMeNal to test my datasets and differents problems appears :
 - with the file `STD_MIX1` the function `camera-find-isotopes` doesn't work.
 - I can't find the same compund that I have on the result file of `STD_MIX1`
+- I run the function `metfrag-cli-batch` but Galaxy server can't run it...
+Maybe too much files in the input ??

 ***
 ## Development
+Just try the script on the PhenoMeNal Galaxy.